MicrosoftDocs/entra-docs/docs/identity/app-provisioning/application-provisioning-application-unmatched-users.md

 * identity and attribute changes, such as a person changing their name, were not being sent to either Microsoft Entra ID or the application, and so the representations are out of date in one or the other system, or
 * the organization was using an identity management product which independently provisioned Windows Server AD and the application with different communities.
 For example, store employees needed application access but did not require Exchange mailboxes, so store employees were not represented in Windows Server AD or Microsoft Entra ID.

-Before enabling provisioning or SSO to an application with existing users, you should check to ensure that users are matching, and investigate and resolve those that did not match.
+Before enabling provisioning or SSO to an application with existing users, you should check to ensure that users are matching, and investigate and resolve those users from the application that did not match.
+This article outlines options for how to resolve for different situations that a user could not be matched.

 ## Determine if there are users in the application that did not match